kaihuchen/articles/Brainstorming/index.md

 # Brainstorming with Chatbots on building a Universal Information Worker Chatbot

-*Last updated: March 12, 2024*
+*Last updated: March 14, 2024*

+Additionally, this document acts as a practical platform for developing substantial GenAI enterprise software, leveraging chatbots for everything from initial brainstorming to the final implementation phase.
+It also explores the "Ensemble GenAI" concept, employing a group of chatbots engaged in constructive critique to collaboratively refine and determine the best approach to the given challenge.

+## Introduction

 This is a working log that serves the following purposes:

-- This is a technical design document regarding how to implement a Universal Information Worker (UIW) for the enterprises.
-The motivation for UIW can be found [HERE](https://www.linkedin.com/posts/kaihuchen_title-building-a-genai-based-universal-information-activity-7173027315751333888-nGuM/?utm_source=share&utm_medium=member_desktop).
+- This document serves as a technical design guide for creating a Universal Information Worker (UIW) chatbot tailored for enterprise use.
+The underlying concept for the UIW is outlined [HERE](https://www.linkedin.com/posts/kaihuchen_title-building-a-genai-based-universal-information-activity-7173027315751333888-nGuM/?utm_source=share&utm_medium=member_desktop).
-- This is also meant as a test ground for implementing a substantial GenAI enterprise software with the help of chatbots, from brainstorming to actual implementation.
+- Additionally, this is a test ground for implementing a GenAI enterprise software with substantial assistance from chatbots, from brainstorming to actual implementation.
-- This is also a test ground for the *Ensemble GenAI* idea, where a panel of debating chatbots are used to work together under the *constructive critique* process in order to hash out an answer to the question at hand.
+- This also explores the *Ensemble GenAI* idea, employing a group of chatbots engaged in constructive critique to collaboratively refine and determine the best approach to the given challenge.

-  Here are some relevant articles that demonstrate the process:
+  Here are some relevant articles that demonstrate the use of a panel of debating chatbots:

   - [**Wood vs Buffett on NVDA**](WoodvsBuffett): An emulated debate between Cathie Wood and Warren Buffett on NVDA, as imagined by GenAI chatbots.
 Also with business models as suggested by chatbots.
   - [**Qualitative Financial Risk Assessment using Collective AI Judgement**](Risks)：having multiple GenAI chatbots engage in a debate to derive a qualitative assessment of financial risk in regard to a certain given major event.